 - Everyone coming to the theatre for an event or film is required to complete a contact tracing form so that they can be easily contacted by the Lorain County Health Department should the need arise.

-- There is a minimum distance of twelve feet between the performer(s) on stage and where patrons are seated.
+- For live events, there is a minimum distance of twelve feet between the performer(s) on stage and where patrons are seated.
 There will be no patrons seated in rows AA or BB.

 - HVAC systems are set to maximize fresh air ventilation.